awesome-schedule/plannable/docs/Backend Specification.md

 {
     "success": true, // or false if failed
     "message": "...", // reason for failure.
-If success, can put anything here /** only present if the action was rename. this gives the version information of the newly renamed schedule */ "version": {
+If success, can put anything here /** only present if the action was rename.
+This gives information of all versions of the newly renamed schedule */ "versions": [
+        { // version 1
             /** number of milliseconds since Unix epoch */ "modified": 1609794572021,
             /** User Agent from the Http Header */ "userAgent": "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.88 Safari/537.36",
             /** the version number */
             "version": 1
-    }
+        },
+        // other versions
+        ...
+    ]
 }
 ```